Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/ai_inferencing/_index.md

 title: Web UI & AI Inference flow
 linkTitle: Web UI & AI Inference flow
 summary: |
    Contoso Motors leverages AI-powered manufacturing with a Kubernetes-based infrastructure which provides a flexible and scalable design that can be easily extended.
-This document covers how Contoso Motors implements different AI inferencing models for various use cases, leveraging OpenVINO Model Server (OVMS), a high-performance inference serving software that allows users to deploy and serve multiple AI models.
-The document also explains the architecture of the AI inference flow and the steps involved in the inference/processing.
+In this scenario, Contoso Motors wants to implement different AI inferencing models for various use cases, leveraging OpenVINO Model Server (OVMS), a high-performance inference serving software that allows users to deploy and serve multiple AI models.
+This scenario also explains the architecture of the AI inference flow and the steps involved in the inference/processing.
 serviceOrPlatform: INFRASTRUCTURE
 technologyStack:
   - AKS